norregaard/currency-update-static-web-app/README.md

-# 💱 Currency Report – Daily Static Web App
+# 💱 Currency Report – Daily Report in Static Web App

 This project generates a daily currency and gold price report as a static HTML page using Python and GitHub Actions.
 The report is automatically deployed to Azure Static Web Apps and served via a custom domain.